twop/twopennycode.com/src/content/why-reduce-matters/index.md

 }
 ```

-Look similar, right?
+Looks similar, right?
-Let's try to extract common parts into a separate function and name it `doStuff`
+Let's try to extract the common parts into a separate function and name it `doStuff`

 ```ts
 const doStuff = <R>(